Estimated reading time: 13 minutes

 Increased compliance and disciplined assessment of Employees and Employee Relations

-- Ensure all contracts have probationary periods.
+• Ensure all contracts have probationary periods of no longer than 6 months.

-- Be very disciplined in the assessment of employees during their probationary periods and ensure line managers know how to monitor and assess new hires within that period.
+• Be very disciplined in the assessment of employees during their probationary periods and ensure line managers know how to monitor and assess new hires within that period.

-- Update and stick to your disciplinary and poor performance procedures as all employees will have unfair dismissal protection from day 1.
+• Update and stick to your disciplinary and poor performance procedures as all employees will have unfair dismissal protection from day 1.

-The perception that dismissing staff within their first 2 years of service is easier will no longer exist. - Update the current zero hours worker contracts to become a specific Employment Contract with stated regular working hours, reasonable notice of shift changes, and compensation for cancelled shifts.
+The perception that dismissing staff within their first 2 years of service is easier will no longer exist.

 More regulation, more litigation & ET Claims